 Welcome to the CPPE Shared decision making programme.

 Shared decision making and personalised care are core elements of the NHS Long Term Plan.
-Pharmacists are seen as being a key provider of personalised care within primary care.
-Shared decision making is linked to improved outcomes for patients and puts patients at the centre of their own care, making them experts in their own healthcare decisions.
+Pharmacy professionals are seen as being a key provider of personalised care in the primary care sector.
+Shared decision making is linked to improved outcomes for patients and puts people at the centre of their own care, making them experts in their own healthcare decisions.

 On completion of this programme participants should be able to:

 *To fully meet this learning outcome as part of this programme, you will need to arrange role play activities independently.
 Further details on how to do this are shared as part of the programme.
 If you are unable, or choose not to arrange the role play activities, you can achieve this learning outcome through experiential learning and applying what you have learnt from the programme to your practice.